wp-plugins/google-maps-easy/readme.txt

 * Add markers and locations by searching or coordinates
 * 100% customizable.
 All map and markers options can be modified
 * Works with any WordPress themes
+* Add map with shortcode or PHP code
+* Google Maps Import and Export feature

 [youtube http://www.youtube.com/watch?v=Ej8EtuLcLZk]